"Steel Stampede" by Douwe Blumberg

 Art 2C on Havana 2015-2016

-In the annual Art 2C Gala hosted at Suss Buick/GMC on Havana on Oct.
-16, artist Sandy Friedman from Colorado Springs was awarded first place in this year’s exhibition by the Art in Public Places Commission for his sculpture "Six Directions" currently on display outside M Mart on Havana St.
+In the annual Art 2C Gala hosted at Suss Buick/GMC on Havana last October, artist Sandy Friedman from Colorado Springs was awarded first place in this year’s exhibition by the Art in Public Places Commission for his sculpture "Six Directions" currently on display outside M Mart on Havana Street.

 by Tom and Jean Latka

-The Art in Public Places Program is governed by the nine-member City Council-appointed Art in Public Places Commission.
-The commission is responsible for making recommendations to City Council regarding the public art program, including project budget allocation, strategic planning, development of policies and procedures, and approval of artwork to be commissioned or purchased.
+The Art in Public Places Program is governed by the nine-member Aurora City Council-appointed Art in Public Places Commission.
+The commission is responsible for making recommendations to the city council regarding the public art program, including project budget allocation, strategic planning, development of policies and procedures,and approval of artwork to be commissioned or purchased.